 This is no haven for the lazy, obviously.
 Royds Withy King is in the UK’s top 100 firms by size, and insiders praise the quality of work.
-“It’s not the kind of place that will give you photocopying or filing to do,” says one satisfied newbie, “I have run my own files whilst simultaneously having a lot of support”.
+“It’s not the kind of place that will give you photocopying or filing to do,” says one satisfied newbie, “from day one you will be involved with chargeable client work while simultaneously having a lot of support”.
 Another trainee reels off evidence of their importance: “lots of client contact, taking witness statements on own, attending conferences with counsel, attending hearings at the Royal Courts of Justice, drafting range of documents and correspondence to clients”.

 Like other regional outfits, the firm has some niche practice areas that might fit your interests.
 Get your wellies on for a seat in the agriculture and rural business or horseracing and bloodstock teams.
 But perhaps “regional” is unfair: the modern firm was created only in 2016 in a merger between Withy King of Bath and Royds in London, and the resulting creation has a pretty broad base of commercial work in addition to private client.
 Trainees get four seats of six months each to sample different areas.

 In those two years you could rack up 24 work socials, if rumours of organised drinks every month are to be believed.
-The firm scores an A for social life and — on a related note — peer support.
+The firm scored well for social life and — on a related note — peer support.
 Simply put by one insider: “we are fa-mi-ly”.
 Presumably that’s why being handed £50 on your birthday is one of the perks on offer at Royds Withy King, along with more standard employee goodies like healthcare and discounts.
 And they’ll draw up your will for free, which the more morbid/sensible young lawyers we spoke to seem to think is a perk to die for.
-More to the point, perhaps, Royds Withy King is one of only a handful of law firms in the Sunday Times list of best 100 companies to work for.
+More to the point, perhaps, is the “free Caffé Nero coffee per month which rather speaks for itself.”